typst/svg2pdf/tests/README.md

 will be skipped.
 To regenerate this file, you can simply run `./scripts/gen-tests.py` and it should work out of the box.

+Note: The aim of the test cases it not necessarily to check whether the SVGs are rendered correctly, but rather whether our SVGs output match the one from resvg.
+In most cases, if it matches resvg it is also correct, because resvg is pretty good at rendering SVGs in general.
+However, a couple of features are not implemented (e.g. `enableBackground` in filters), thus they are not rendered correctly, but we consider the test case as passing anyway, because it matches the output of resvg.

 To run the tests, you can then just invoke `cargo test --release` (make sure to run it in release mode, otherwise it will be very slow).